sandhujasmine/CondaWorkshop/README.md

 # CondaWorkshop

-__Download Miniconda 3.x for your system__: http://conda.pydata.org/miniconda.html
+__If you don't have conda installed - download Miniconda 3.x for your system__: http://conda.pydata.org/miniconda.html

 Here is basic outline for PuPPy's Anaconda workshop.
 It'll be hands on so we'll work through installing conda, setting up environments and get a feel for conda usage.